First Person Account Of The Milgram Experiment

 First, if you do not know the experiment (video): a "learner" would be strapped to a chair in the next room-- so they could be heard, but not seen-- and would be asked to remember words from a pair.
 If he got it wrong, the professor would tell the tester to operate a machine that would remotely administer electric shocks.

-In reality, the thing was staged; it was really an experiment to see if the tester would submit to authority: "please continue the shocks."
+In reality, the thing was staged; it was really an experiment to see if the tester would submit to authority: "please continue administering the shocks."

-Most testers continued to shock as long as the professor told them to, even though they could hear the learner howling in horrible pain.
+Most "testers" continued to shock as long as the professor told them to, even though they could hear the learner howling in horrible pain.
 Perhaps they thought the scientist had some safeguards from actual death, who knows.
 But the results show that people are sheep given the right power structure.

 This article is by one who refused to continue giving shocks.
 His reasons for stopping are interesting: